 Adding stations to an underground railway once it is operating is generally not practicable.

 Note that opening the NWRL part of Sydney Metro in 2019 will worsen services to upper Northern Line rail stations and therefore satellite districts of those stations will be even worse off than now:

 For an interesting discussion of the project, showing why the NSW government is not keen on building new underground rail stations [yes, the cost!] see this SMH article.

 The metro announced so far will not fully utilise the expensive sub-harbour tunnel.
 If the claimed capacity of 45000 passengers per hour each way is to be used, the metro will need to service more areas north of the harbour and perhaps also some more areas south of the harbour.
 There was to be a Hurstville line, taking over the Illawarra Local tracks south of Sydenham, but the Sydney Morning Herald reported on 3 February 2016 that the Hurstville idea had been dropped.

-It is worth noting that the Western Metro, a line running from the CBD through perhaps Rozelle or Balmain westwards to Parramatta or beyond, cannot happen under current politics.
-This is because the Rees government started one in 2008 and it progressed to the stage of acquiring property in Pyrmont and Rozelle but was cancelled by the Keneally government.
+It is perplexing that the Western Metro, a line running from the CBD through perhaps Rozelle or Balmain westwards to Parramatta or beyond, is being touted by the current NSW government.
+The Rees government started a similar line in 2008 and it progressed to the stage of acquiring property in Pyrmont and Rozelle but was cancelled by the Keneally government.
 The mistake was lampooned by the Liberals.
 But some of the same management and planning staff are involved now as then.

 Learn more about Sydney Metro and see a table showing average station spacing on many overseas metro systems.
 Average station spacing is easy to calculate and is a useful guide to average trip length.